 Just like your car operates on gas, your firearm is of no use if you don’t have enough ammo for it.
 With increasing scares about ammo shortage, stiffer legislation and all sorts of crisis hitting us every day, people are starting to stockpile.
 Having enough ammo is always a concern and for the preppers out there with a military background, it becomes a constant burden.

 Since the government is trying to regulate firearms and ammunition, those who invest in ammo see it as a long-term investment.
 Doing so while the opportunity is still at hand is no different than investing in the stock market.
 If you remember the .22LR ammunition shortage from 2008, you probably have an idea of what I’m talking about.
 Back then the price surge made it almost impossible to get your hands on it and it showed us that the gun market can be highly unpredictable.

 I’m not debating here about the reasons behind the high cost of ammunition and how it continues to rise year after year.
-I’m just pointing out that people should by now, before there’s a reason for prices to surge.
-Hoarders and media propaganda will influence the price of ammo and buying as much as you can right now is the logical thing to do.
+I’m just pointing out that people should buy now before there’s a reason for prices to surge.
+Hoarders and media propaganda will influence the cost of ammo and buying as much as you can right now is the logical thing to do.

 Related article: A prepper’s cache, an aid during harsh times

 No matter how you look at things, ammo is a valuable commodity and we often forget about this.
 Since ammo requires raw materials to be made its value will only increase in time.
 Lead, copper and aluminum, just to name a few are resources that will become depleted at some point.
 The rise in materials cost will trigger a surge in the price of ammo.
 Since your bullets consistently increase in value, you should cash in on ammo if presented with the opportunity.